Heterogeneous causal effects with imperfect compliance: a Bayesian machine learning approach: Bayesian Instrumental Variable Causal Forest

-The estimated propensity score, in the BCF model, is not used for the estimation of the effects but is included, as an additional covariate, in the first component of (\ref{iv-bart}) to mitigate possible problems connected to \textit{regularization induced confounding} (RIC)\footnote{RIC is analyzed in depth in \cite{hahn2018regularization}.
+The estimated propensity score is not used for the estimation of the effects but is included, as an additional covariate, in the first component of (\ref{iv-bart}) to mitigate possible problems connected to \textit{regularization induced confounding} (RIC)\footnote{RIC is analyzed in depth in \cite{hahn2018regularization}.
 RIC issues rise when the ML algorithm used for regularizing the coefficient does not shrink to zero some coefficients due to a nonzero correlation between $Z_i$ and $\bX_i$ resulting in an additional degree of bias that is not under the researcher's control.} and \textit{targeted selection}.\footnote{Targeted selection refers to settings where the treatment (or in an IV scenario the assignment to the treatment) is assigned based on an ex-ante prediction of the outcome conditional on some characteristics $\bX_i$.
-We refer to \cite{hahn2020bayesian} for a discussion of targeted selection problems.} Moreover, in scenarios where the instrumental variable is not randomized ex-ante, the inclusion of the estimated propensity score, $\hat{\pi}(x)$, leads to an improvement in the discovery of the heterogeneity in the causal effect \citep{hahn2019atlantic}.
-Furthermore, it is important to highlight that choosing a mis-specified definition of $\hat{\pi}(x)$ does not impact in a significant way the quality of the results as shown in Appendix \ref{appendix-sec3}.
-This is due to the fact that this first step of our algorithm is not about directly estimating the conditional CACE but is tailored to discover the heterogeneity in $ITT_{Y}(x)$.
+We refer to \cite{hahn2020bayesian} for a discussion of targeted selection problems.} Moreover, in scenarios where the IV is not randomized ex-ante, the inclusion of the estimated propensity score, $\hat{\pi}(x)$, leads to an improvement in the discovery of the heterogeneity in the causal effect \citep{hahn2019atlantic}.

-{ Using a similar rework of BART, one can estimate the conditional proportion of compliers, ${\pi}_{C}(x)$.
+Using a similar rework of BART, one can estimate the conditional proportion of compliers, ${\pi}_{C}(x)$.
 In particular, we propose to rework \eqref{tree} as follows:

 where, we assume again, the error $\psi_i$ to be a mean zero additive noise.
 The conditional expected value of $W_i$ can be expressed as:

 and the conditional proportion of compliers is:

 where $\delta(z,x)$ can be estimated, in the case of a binary $Z_i$, using the BART methodology for causal effects estimation proposed by \cite{hill2011bayesian} and implemented in R in the \texttt{bartCause} package \citep{dorie2020package}.